 While there are many of these in the series an obvious example takes place within IDW's Transformers run, during Cliffjumper's Spotlight comic.
 Crashing on a world he manages to create a strong bond between himself and one of the locals, a kind and gentle girl called Kita.
 A few days after his arrival Decepticons arrive and manage to injure Cliffjumper and shoot Kira in the back when she attempts to run.
 The Decepticons call for backup in hunting him down leading to this brief exchange upon figuring out just who it is they've managed to piss off:

-In the Disney series Paperinik New Adventures, this is what drives the character of Xadhoom.
+This is what drives the character of Xadhoom.
 Having seen her entire planet destroyed and her people reduced to mindless slaves, she swore revenge on the alien race that caused it, the Evronians.
 Unfortunately for the Evronians, Xadhoom had recently become one of the most destructive forces in the Universe, having the destructive power of a super nova.
 Xadhoom now hunts the Evronians all over the Universe, killing as many of them as she can.
 (And that's a lot.)

 The PK reboot has Paperinik himself doing one of these after Lyo's death.
 He comes this close to ignore his Thou Shall Not Kill policy and outright kill the culprit.

 Vendor: B-but you a-are a hero...
 You can't do this kind of things...

 Paperinik: I have bad news for you.
 I've just resigned.